madame-rachelle/RaspZDoom/README.md

  Some ZDoom based legacy ports with lower system requirements for Windows 9x or later and older hardware.
- Some branches are mostly discontinued from now on (DEC 31 2017).
+ Some branches are mostly discontinued from now on (MAY 01 2018).

+ - g3.3mgw branch:
+ A maintenance branch of GZDoom 3.3 compiling with MinGW and running on older non SSE2 cpus (legacy build) while keeping the DDRAW and D3D backends for compatibility.

  - gzdoom32 branch:
  ZDoom32 is a fork of truecolor ZDoom by dpJudas and Rachael and ZDoom 2.9pre (https://github.com/rheit/zdoom).
  It's a merge of dpJudas old truecolor branch (SEP 08 2016) and ZDoom master as of DEC 03 2016.
  Later merged with the GZDoom g1.x branch (APR 24 2016).
+Runs on Windows 98.

  - glzdoom32 branch:
  A merge of ZDoom32 with a later GZDoom master (roughly 2.2) from NOV 17 2016 with later fixes.